apostrophecms/docs/docs/guide/pages.md

 ```

 <!-- TODO: Replace area field link to a guide page when available. -->
-If we add a subtitle field and an [area field](/reference/field-types/area.md) for rich text and images, the Default page type would look like:
+If we add a string field for the subtitle and an [area field](/reference/field-types/area.md) for rich text and images, the Default page type would look like:

 ```js
 // modules/default-page/index.js